- Friday, 4 June 2021 at 10:58 am

 The Rural and Regional Social Work Graduate Program will provide a pathway for new and recent graduates into the family violence sector by providing additional training, professional development, supervision and mentoring support.

-Advertising for the program commenced in May 2021 as part of the broader and social work graduates will be invited to attend a virtual Career Insights event next month to learn more about the program and what it is like to work in the family violence sector.
+Advertising for the program commenced in May 2021 as part of the broader Attraction and Recruitment Campaign and social work graduates will be invited to attend a virtual Career Insights event next month to learn more about the program and what it is like to work in the family violence sector.